 Do not trade for anything that cannot be added into the trade window within Steam.
 The most common examples of these scenarios are the following:

 - Trading items/gifts for nothing in return in the first trade and expecting to get an item or gift in a later trade.
 There is no reason to not trade everything in one trade.
 You may add unlimited items/gifts to a single trade.
-A common example of this is adding your items/gifts in one trade.
-Then the other user states that they will trade you their share or the rest of the items/gifts in another trade, but never do.
+A common example of this is using a middleman to facilitate a one sided trade.

 What is Steam's policy on returning scammed items/gifts?

 Steam will not return any items or gifts that you feel have been traded unfairly.
 There are no exceptions to this policy.
 All trades are final.
-If you were scammed, you may report this scam to Steam Support so that action may be taken against the scammer.
-This does not include fraudulently purchased games that you receive.
-Please see this question for more information on what we do to handle fraudulent purchases.
+If you were scammed, you may submit a report from the offending user's profile, however contacting Steam Support will not result in the return of any stolen items/gifts.
+This does not include fraudulently purchased games that you received and were removed from your account.
+Please see the below question for how we handle fraudulent gift trades.

 What is Steam's policy on returning items that were taken while my account was hijacked?